Guadalupe

 Tube

-in 1978 on the Guadalupe River and now specialize exclusively in "Guadalupe River Tubing".
+in 1978 on the Guadalupe River in Canyon Lake, Texas and now specializes exclusively in "Guadalupe River Tubing".

-From the very beginning, Tube Haus has always been considered one of the top tubing destinations in Texas.
+From the very beginning, Tube Haus has always been considered one of the

 deemed the "Water Recreation Capital of Texas" by the